mahrane2002/mahrane2002/README.md

 ## 📖 About Me

-I am a **Data Science & Quantitative Finance** student based in Tunisia, bridging the gap between mathematical financial systems, advanced data analytics, and modern software engineering.
+I am a **Statistics , Data Science , Machine Learning & Quantitative Finance** student based in Tunisia, bridging the gap between mathematical financial systems, advanced data analytics, and modern software engineering.
 With a strong interest in AI engineering, I dedicate my daily practice to mastering **Machine Learning, Deep Learning, and Algorithmic Trading**.

 Inspired by the **gym discipline mindset**, I believe that consistency, focus, and daily execution are the foundations of engineering excellence.
 I am building a portfolio of real-world projects, transitioning from fundamental machine learning principles to high-performance AI architectures and automated trading systems.